UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A berth in the Elite Eight of the NCAA Tournament will go to either the No. 4 UConn Huskies (27-8) or the No. 8 Arkansas Razorbacks (22-13) when the teams square off in the Sweet 16.
-This contest tips off at 7:15 PM on Thursday.
+A berth in the Elite Eight of the NCAA Tournament will go to either the No. 4 UConn Huskies (27-8) or the No. 8 Arkansas Razorbacks (22-13) when the teams meet in the Sweet 16.
+This game tips off at 7:15 PM on Thursday.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. Arkansas matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the UConn vs. Arkansas matchup.

 UConn vs. Arkansas Game Info